LordDemonos/Quarm.Guide/_posts/2024-06-01-xanaxs-checklist-for-zeal.md

 1. **Download and Extract Zeal**
    - Visit the [Zeal GitHub Releases](https://github.com/iamclint/Zeal/releases) page.
 Click "Assets" and select the latest `Zeal.v#####.zip` file to download.
    - Extract the `Zeal.asi` and `Zeal.pdb` files to the root of your TAKP folder.
-   - Extract `EQUI_OptionsWindow.xml` to your `/uifiles/duxaUI/` folder or whichever UI folder you have set in your `eqclient.ini`.
-2. **UI Files for Zeal**
+2. **UI for Zeal**
    - For features such as **XP Per Hour** or **Total Mana Values** to work, you need to have a UI that is compatible with Zeal.
 For more information on UI files, refer to the [UI Files for Zeal section](/after-installing-the-game#where-to-get-quarm-user-interfaces).
 [Nillipuss UI 1440p](https://github.com/NilliP/NillipussUI_1440p), [qqui Calmethar Edition](https://www.eqinterface.com/downloads/fileinfo.php?id=6959), [Qrustle](https://github.com/UnforgivunAL/QRustle/releases/tag/QrustleZv2.0), [Murmurs / Franken UI](https://discord.com/channels/1133452007412334643/1162826324092657757/1228748380310733022), [DuxaUI](https://github.com/LordDemonos/Quarm.Guide/blob/master/assets/duxaUI.7z?raw=true), and [defaultUI](https://github.com/LordDemonos/Quarm.Guide/blob/master/assets/default.7z?raw=true) are the most popular UIs that are compatible with Zeal.
+3. **Zeal Specific UI Files**
+   - After extracting the contents of `zeal.zip` to your TAKP folder, you will have several new files in your `uifiles` folder:
+     - `targetrings` folder
+     - `EQUI.xml`
+     - `EQUI_GuildManagementWnd.xml`
+     - `EQUI_OptionsWindow.xml`
+     - `EQUI_ZealOptions.xml`
+   - Move these files to your active UI folder (e.g., `/uifiles/duxaUI/` or whichever UI folder you have set in your `eqclient.ini`):
+     1. Hold Ctrl and left-click each file/folder to select them
+     2. Right-click and choose "Cut"
-Don't forget to add the `EQUI_OptionsWindow.xml` file to your UI folder from the previous step.
+     3. Navigate to your active UI folder
+     4. Right-click in the folder and choose "Paste"
-3. **Verify Zeal Installation**
+4. **Verify Zeal Installation**
    - Log into the game and type `/zeal version` to check the version number.
    - Use `/help zeal` to see the list of available commands.
+   - Press `Alt + O` to open the options menu and verify you have new options tabs related to Zeal (from Step 2).

 ### Crash Reports
 If your game crashes, Zeal will create a folder in the root of your TAKP installation folder called `/crashes/` with crash reports in this format `2024-06-28_08-54-56.zip`.
 You can upload these to the official discord's [#zeal-discussions](https://discord.com/channels/1133452007412334643/1210670176077348934) and the team will try to identify the cause of the crashes to provide the community with a resolution.